CalebA5/fleetly-pro-scaffold/replit.md

 # Fleetly - On-Demand Trucks & Snow Services Platform

 ## Overview
 Fleetly is a professional on-demand service platform connecting customers with verified operators for trucking, snow plowing, towing, hauling, and courier services.
 It functions as a two-sided marketplace with distinct dashboards for customers and operators, focusing on real-time booking, job tracking, and professional service delivery.
 The vision is to provide a seamless, efficient booking experience, inspired by Uber's clean and modern interface.
-The platform supports a multi-driver business management system and a three-tier operator system with proximity-based job filtering.
+The platform supports a multi-driver business management system, a three-tier operator system with proximity-based job filtering, and an emergency SOS mode for urgent no-login assistance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.